Noxlobin/frontend-frameworks/README.md

 3. Small open source ecosystem

 #### Why do I use svelte?
 Svelte is used for small programs.
 Its opensource so you can rely on their code.
 But since its not a big framework with more functions like react, you can't trust it on big apps.
-A very fast application too!
+It is a very fast application too!

+The svelte test is at `./svelte/app.svelte` and explaination is at `./svelte/map.md`.

+## Contribution
+Two ways to contribute:
+1. Make a fork of the repo => Go to the `frameworks.txt` file. => Add a framework (frontend only!) => Send a pull request!
+2. Any bugs in the code or docs can be sent as a issue.
+Other things (except security reasons) can be a pull request.
+Make sure to write the name of the issue.

+All ways are greatly appreciated!
+## License